Ceelog/phpdoc-en/src/ref/filesystem.md

 **Warning**

-Assigning another value to `handle` argument in subsequent code will release the lock.
+Assigning another value to `stream` argument in subsequent code will release the lock.

 **Warning**